-Breast reconstruction is a delicate and intricate surgery- one that needs to be performed by Board Certified doctors.
-At the Southwest Plastic Surgery Practice, Dr. Humberto Palladino and Dr. Frank Agullo understand the importance of the best reconstruction of your bust.
-Being members of the American Society of Plastic Surgeons, Dr. Palladino and Dr. Agullo have years of experience and knowledge under their belt- making them a top choice amongst women opting for Breast Reconstruction in all of Southwest Texas, including the El Paso, Amarillo, Horizon City and Odessa regions.
+Breast reconstruction is a delicate and intricate surgery – one that needs to be performed by a Board Certified doctor.
+At the Southwest Plastic Surgery Practice, Dr. Frank Agullo understands the importance of the best reconstruction of your bust.
+Being a member of the American Society of Plastic Surgeons, Dr. Agullo has years of experience and knowledge under his belt, making him a top choice amongst women opting for Breast Reconstruction in all of Southwest Texas, including the El Paso, Amarillo, Horizon City and Odessa regions.

 Is Breast Reconstruction Right For You?